VitNecha/OS-Based-Cyber-Attacks/README.md

 # OS-based Cyber Attacks

-Various OS-based cyber attacks on different mechanisms, including ROP, SEH and DEP.
+Various OS-based cyber attacks on different mechanisms, including ROP, SEH and DEP and exploitation of their vulnerabilities.

 Made as part of Software Security course for academic purposes only.